gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - as weakening lower-order organization
 - as weak transformed background constraint

 This suggests a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.
+Cycle 46 sharpens this again: transformed prior organization does not need to remain an active lower-order organizer to remain real.
+It can persist as weak background constraint while independent separation becomes the dominant present regime.

 ---